sigasi/sigasi_insights/content/manual/veresta/_index.md

 ## License

-In order to use Sigasi Veresta you will need a license.
+In order to use Sigasi Veresta, you will need a license.
 The license can be configured by either:

 - A license file in your home directory, named `.sigasi.lic`
 - Using an environment variable: